About the service

 Your CHSWG needs you too!

 The CHSWG ensures that all services designed to support deaf children and their families are evaluated so they can continue to improve.
 Parent’s views and experiences of services for deaf children are crucially important.
 The CHSWG is a forum for you to voice any views or problems for you or other parents.
 It meets 3 times a year and is attended by audiologists, teachers of the deaf, speech and language therapists amongst other professionals.
-If you would like to be involved, please contact: Leah Cooper, Clinical Scientist, on 01603 288908 or ask at your next appointment.
+If you would like to be involved, please contact: Claire Vine, Clinical Scientist, on 01603 288908 or ask at your next appointment.
 Travel expenses as well as child care costs can be reimbursed.